michelleconville/drizzle-and-shade/README.md

 * A quanity selector if the user would like to purchase more than one item.
 * An add to cart button, this button is disabled if the product is out of stock
 * An add to [wishlist](#my-wishlist) icon, users need to be logged in for this functionality to work, a modal will display if the user selects the button and is not logged in.
-* Toast message will display advising the user of any actions completed on this page either if they have added an item to the card or added or removed an item from the wishlist.
+* Toast messages will display advising the user of any actions completed on this page either if they have added an item to the cart or added or removed an item from the wishlist.
+The success toast message

 ##### Product in stock